mmister411/salvationelements/Semantic_Function_Schema.md

 ### **Filling It Out: What It Entails**

 1. **Discipline in Functional Naming**
-   Avoid inherited, symbolic, or abstract naming.
+   Avoid inherited by paradimb, symbolic, or abstract naming.
 Every title must describe a specific mechanism or operation in functional terms.
 This forces the analyst to identify observable or definable behavior rather than labeling by tradition or category.
 A functional title describes what the item does, not what it represents.

 2. **Traceability to Scripture**
    Each input must be anchored in direct textual statement, recurring pattern, or logically supportable inference from scriptural data.
 The analyst must gather, organize, and align references with precision.
 Avoid speculative or analogical claims unless they arise from controlled, repeatable textual patterns.
 No claim should appear that cannot be defended by scriptural traceability.